It’s March 29, do you know where your refund is?

 Now, under the current Tax Code, Section 6103 limits disclosure of taxpayer information except under specific circumstances.
 At Section 6103(i)(2), disclosure is authorized in response to requests from federal agencies for use in criminal investigations.
 There appears to be no corresponding exception in IRC §6103 that allows for the release of identity theft information to state or local agencies, leading Steven Miller of the IRS to remark, “We are limited in what we can supply to local law enforcement.”

-Augeri echoed this frustration, nothing that in September of 2011, a targeted effort led to 47 arrests for identity theft and credit card fraud.
-During the arrests, several cars were seized, including a Mercedes, Jaguar, BMW and a Bentley Rolls Royce.
+Augeri echoed this frustration, noting that in September of 2011, a targeted effort led to 47 arrests for identity theft and credit card fraud.
+During the arrests, several cars were seized, including a Mercedes, Jaguar, BMW, and a Bentley Rolls Royce.
 Despite the arrests and seizures, there have been no federal indictments for tax fraud.
 More disturbing, adds Augeri, is that none of those arrested appeared to have slowed their tax fraud activities.

 Senator Bill Nelson (D-FL) wants to change that.
 Nelson held a hearing at the Senate Finance Committee to tout his proposed legislation, the Identity Theft and Tax Fraud Prevention Act, to allow, among other things, more taxpayer information sharing between the IRS and local law enforcement.
 Seizing on a point made by Augeri, Nelson said about the increasing problem of identity theft (testimony downloads as a pdf), “People describe it as cocaine on a card.”
 His legislation would, he touted, protect taxpayers from an expanding identity theft crisis.